PAIREN1383/DjangoNote/README.md

 # DjangoNote
+Django notes for all learners who are trying to learn Django.

 ## My Django Doc
 This is a repository for my notes on Django.
 The notes are from the sunlearn course.